Vanij-s20/Vanij-s-Repo/README.md

 # Vanij-s-Repo
 This is me, Vanij.
-A inter school graduate who is a boring, unfunny and miserable person :)
+An inter school graduate who is a boring, unfunny and miserable person :)